Disciplinary measures

 DTU has laid down rules on disciplinary measures.
 These rules are established for BSc, MSc and master's students in accordance with section 14, subsection 9 of the University Act.
 For BEng and diploma students, the rules are laid down in accordance with institutional conditions.

-DTU's disciplinary rules apply to all students at DTU, also students in continuing education, and at 'DTU Adgangskursus'.
+DTU's disciplinary rules apply to all students, including continuing education students, guest students and students at DTU's part time programmes and 'DTU Adgangskursus'.
 The rules also apply to PhD students who violate the exam rules (cheating at exam/plagiarism) in master's or PhD courses.
 See sections 7 and 8 below.

 Students must comply with the rules and other regulations governing students’ conduct and behaviour at DTU.
 Violation of the rules will have consequences ranging from a reprimand to permanent expulsion from the DTU programme, depending on the nature of the violation.